obsidianmd/obsidian-developer-docs/en/Community directory/Frequently asked questions.md

 ### What happens if I archive my plugin or theme?

 Archiving removes the entry from the directory and prevents new installations.
-For more information, refer to [[Manage your plugin or theme#Entry actions|Entry actions]].
+For more information, refer to [[Manage your plugin or theme#Archive your entry|Archive your entry]].

 ### Can I keep my plugin's source code private?

 Yes.
 Keep your built release assets in a public repository as usual, and your source code in a separate private repository.
-For more information, refer to [[Getting started#Private source repository|Private source repository]].
+For more information, refer to [[Manage your plugin or theme#Add a private source repository|Add a private source repository]].

 ## Payments